 CM10B - Drawing I

-This course is an introductory level drawing course designed to have the students apply the fundamental concepts of drawing.
+This course is an introductory level drawing course designed to have students apply the fundamental concepts of drawing.
 Students will experiment with the use of basic shapes and techniques in drawing simple objects comprised of lines, shapes, forms and shading patterns.
-This course will also continue the coverage of the notions of perspective, scale, and proportions and their role in the production of realistic looking drawings.
-Students will also gain an understanding of light source placement and shadow casting and how these translate into a final drawing.
+This course will cover the notions of perspective, scale, and proportions and their role in the production of realistic looking drawings.
+Students will gain an understanding of light source placement and shadow casting and how these translate into a final drawing.
+Students will also receive instruction on the basics of composition.
 Students will be able to practice the various techniques learned throughout the course by developing drawings in a progressive manner.
-Topical coverage includes: line/shape/form; subject framing; shading and shadows; light source; and perspective, scale and proportion.

 ID10A - An introduction to Interior DesignThis course provides the student with an overview of the field of Interior design and how it is practiced.
 Students will learn about interior design as a career, the process of interior design, the basic principles of design and the areas of expertise required for a successful career in interior design.